fossas/faktory-plugins/README.md

 Jobs can be configured to automatically expire after a preset time has passed by setting the `expires_at` custom attribute to an ISO8601 timestamp.
 Alternatively, you can set the `expires_in` custom attribute to a Golang Duration string to expire a job a given duration after it was enqueued.

+### Requeue Jobs

+Implements a `REQUEUE {"jid": "..."}` command that ACKs the given job and then immediately requeues it to the beginning of the queue.
+This can be useful if you need a worker to give up execution of a job without impacting the retry count, for example if the worker is scaling down.

 ## License

 All code in this repository is licensed under the AGPL.